DrupalSquad/traning-december18/README.md

 * Play around with the Mailhog: reset your password on a site
 * Play around with the Portainer: monitor a resource usage in a database container
 * Configure the XDebug

+### Decoupled Drupal

+* Download and install `node.js` or use docker container `node:10-alpine` for local environment.
+* Create a new Project using [facebook/create-react-app](https://github.com/facebook/create-react-app).
+* Start the development server and view it in the browser.